benwiggy/PDFsuite/README.md

 4.Rotate

-This will rotate all the pages of any PDF files by 90˚.
+This will rotate all the pages of any PDF files by 90˚ into a new file suffixed "NUM".

 5.Creator